sfblackwell/bellows-tester/README.md

 Vintage cameras often use cloth bellows and light seals.
 These wear over time and can start to allow light through which can spoil the film in the camera

-This is the first prototype of a device thta can be placed inside the camera to detect any light leakage.
+This is the first prototype of a device that can be placed inside the camera to detect any light leakage.

 The device is about an 30mm * 30mm * 15 mm.
 The aim is to have a second version that is about 20mm * 25 * 10mm.